The organic certification

 Our peaches, flat peaches, grapes, figs, kiwis and olives (olive oil production) are certified.

 Certification is done on a per-hectare basis, meaning individual plots are certified.
 As we ºregularly acquire plots from other farmers, some of our fields are already certified while others (newly acquired) are still in the conversion process.
-This is why our oranges do not have a uniform organic label: some come from already certified fields, others from fields still in the conversion phase.
+This is why our oranges do not have a uniform organic certificat: some come from already certified fields, others from fields still in the conversion phase.
 However, we can assure you that from the first day the fields come into our possession, we manage them according to ecological principles.

 Beyond organic farming, what other measures are we taking?